MenuFLIXANO

 Phoenix (2014)

-German-Jewish cabaret singer Nelly survived Auschwitz but had to undergo reconstructive surgery as her face was disfigured.
-Without recognizing Nelly, her former husband Johnny asks her to help him claim his wife's inheritance.
-To see if he betrayed her, s ...
+In the aftermath of WWII, German-Jewish cabaret singer Nelly has to undergo facial reconstructive surgery following her survival from Auschwitz.
+Without recognising Nelly, her former husband Johnny asks her to help him claim his wife's inheritance.
+To see ...

 Watch Now